 Generally, ASIC requires RMs to have:

-- 3 of the last 5 years’ experience or 5 of the last 8 years’ experience providing financial services under a similar AFSL; and
+- 3 of the last 5 years’ experience or 5 of the last 8 years’ experience providing financial services under an AFSL with similar authorisations; and

-- tertiary level qualification such as an Advanced Diploma in Financial Services or a Bachelor’s Degree in either Business, Commence, Economics or Finance.
+- tertiary level qualification such as an Advanced Diploma in Financial Services or a Bachelor’s Degree in either Business, Commerce, Economics or Finance.

-If you are intending on dealing with retail clients, the nominated RM must have RG146 in each financial product you are seeking authorisation.
+If you intend to provide general advice to retail clients, the nominated RM must have RG146 in each financial product for which you are seeking authorisations.